Khamenlok clash

 The Khamenlok clash occurred during 12–14 June 2023, in the course of 2023–2025 Manipur violence between the Meitei and Kuki people, in the Khamenlok river valley, a branch valley of the Iril River valley, in the Saikul subdivision of Kangpokpi district.
 An estimated mob of 3,000 Meitei assailants, some with sophisticated weapons, launched an attack on the Kuki villages in the Khamenlok valley, over a period of three days, burning houses and rampaging the area.
 While the Kuki villagers escaped to the hills on arrival of the assailants, security forces were blocked from reaching the area by women activist groups.
-Finally, on the night of 13–14 June, while the assailants were celebrating in a church building, the Kuki terrorists descended from the hills and carried out a wholesale massacre of the Meitei mobs.
+Finally, on the night of 13–14 June, while the assailants were celebrating in a church building, the Kuki villagers descended from the hills and carried out a killing of the Meitei mobs that attacked them.
+The official death count was nine people, but unofficial estimates were in excess of 200 people.

+Even with the official figures, it was described by a newspaper as the "highest toll in a single incident" during the Manipur conflict.
+(Note: Hindustan Times described it as the "largest single-day toll", which is not really accurate.
+The largest single-day tolls were at the beginning of the conflict: 19 dead on 3 May, 35 on 4 May and 12 on 5 May.
+These figures remained unknown the mainstream media.)

 Background

 Manipur violence

 The 2023–2025 Manipur violence broke out on 3 May 2023, soon after a protest rally held by the tribal communities of Manipur.
 Starting out as clashes between the Meitei and Kuki (tribal) communities of Manipur at the border between Churachandpur and Bishnupur districts, the ethnic violence soon spun out of control engulfing the whole state.
 All the Meiteis living in the hill districts dominated by Kukis fled their homes and the Kukis living in the Imphal Valley did likewise, causing widespread displacement of over 60,000 people lasting a whole year while the violence continued unabated.
-The Meitei community has developed organised militias such as Arambai Tenggol and Meitei Leepun, which looted state police armouries to gain advanced weaponry,and used it to wage war against the tribal districts inhabited by Kukis.The Kukis, who possess licensed guns due to their hunting occupation, attempted to organise "village defence volunteers", while the security forces created "buffer zones" to keep the two sides apart.
+The Meitei community has developed organised militias such as Arambai Tenggol and Meitei Leepun, which looted state police armouries to gain advanced weaponry, and used it to wage war against the tribal districts inhabited by Kukis.The Kukis, who possess licensed guns due to their hunting occupation, attempted to organise "village defence volunteers", while the security forces created "buffer zones" to keep the two sides apart.
 Both the sides possessed insurgent groups, whose role in the violence remained unclear.